designbird/browserBlog/pages/contact.md

 # Contact Us

-We would love to hear from you.
+I'd love to chat over design with you!